dabestspoona/hunters-detections/README.md

 # Hunters Detections
-An attempt to commit detections in Hunters as code
+An attempt to commit detections in Hunters as code, can easily converted to detections in Vega, Panther, etc

 Mandatory fields: